arnavrneo/Nifty50-Data-Engineering/README.md

 ![](assets/first.png)

-2) The ingested file is processed and moved among the S3 layered architecture.
+2) The ingested file is moved and processed among the S3 layered architecture.

 ### S3 Layered Architecture

-AWS recommends a layered architecture for S3 for data engineering pipelines.
+AWS recommends a layered architecture for S3 for data engineering workloads.
 Each data layer must have an individual S3 buckets.
 The same architecture has been followed here:

 ![](assets/s3-layered-structure.png)

 - **Raw Bucket**
     - It acts as a dump storage.
 The data is directly ingested here without any processing.
-    - Only the required data is processed.
-    - Whenever the ingested file matches a certain *suffix* pattern defined in the S3 events, the lambda is triggered.
+    - Whenever the ingested file matches a certain *suffix* pattern defined in the S3 events, the lambda is triggered processing only the required data.

     - ![](assets/s3_raw_triggers.png)